torvalds/linux/Documentation/admin-guide/verify-bugs-and-bisect-regressions.rst

        make -j $(nproc --all)
        # * Make sure there is enough disk space to hold another kernel:
        df -h /boot/ /lib/modules/
-       # * Note: on Arch Linux, its derivatives and a few other distributions
+       # * Note: on Arch GNU/Linux, its derivatives and a few other distributions
        #   the following commands will do nothing at all or only part of the
        #   job.
 See the step-by-step guide for further details.
        sudo make modules_install